rBrenick/tool-dock/README.md

 # How it works
 Via the *Configure* button you can specify tools that should be visible in the UI.

-Any subclass of ToolBoxItemBase can be added as QDockWidgets to the main UI.
+Any subclass of ToolDockItemBase can be added as QDockWidgets to the main UI.
-In *dcc_toolbox_examples.py* you'll find some samples of how to define tool classes.
+In *tool_dock_examples.py* you'll find some samples of how to define tool classes.

 Classes with a *run* function defined will be executed on button press.